Pacific Islands solidarity is a Biden priority, U.S. diplomat tells Solomons

 "We have built profound and enduring ties with each other, as one Pacific family."

-Sherman referenced her father, a marine who was injured in the World War Two Battle of Guadalcana in the Solomons, and warned that "some around the world ... seem to have forgotten the awful lessons learned here".
+Sherman referred to her father, a U.S. Marine who was wounded in the World War Two Battle of Guadalcanal in the Solomons.

+"Some around the world ... seem to have forgotten the awful lessons learned here," she said.

 She called out "leaders who believe that others must be diminished if they are to rise (and) believe that coercion, pressure, and violence are tools to be used with impunity".